 An installation of sculptural shoes climbing towards a window.
 Ethereal Shoes is an attempt to rewrite a short section of the history of Turkish shoes.
 I used patterns similar to shoes worn during the 19th and 20th Century Ottoman Empire and added imaginary embellishments.
 The shoes are made of copper, brass, stainless steel, monel and aluminum together with materials I have gathered from around the world.
 The embellishment materials include fabric, crystals, pearls, metal thread, fibers, feathers, wire and mizuhiki strings.

-“Clothes from the Past” exhibit is the outcome of a desire to rekindle the history by recreating garments worn by women and children in Anatolia and Europe between the 17th and 19th centuries.
+“Clothes from the Past” is the outcome of a desire to rekindle the history by recreating garments worn by women and children in Anatolia and Europe between the 17th and 19th centuries.
 I used traditional techniques and materials from Turkey and other parts of Asia to add embellishments to these metal dresses.
 This film shows the exhibition at the historical Dole Mansion by Chicago.

 This is an attempt rewrite the story of costumes that portray the status of the people and the sophistication of a culture.

-My exhibition “Words” was an audio and art installation and was displayed at the Dole Mansion near Chicago.
+An audio and art installation displayed at the Dole Mansion near Chicago.
 The recorded responses of people — to questions of who they are, how they define themselves and if there is anything different they would have wanted to be –were the audio part of this exhibition.
 They were played in an overlapping and echoing manner as if the words are coming from a monologue far away in time while the 400 transparent hand-made spheres swayed with the air flow representing the unheard words.

 I made a movie of my installation “Words” at the historical Dole Mansion at Crystal Lake, Illinois.
 The Words exhibit was an invitation to listen to each other.
 The movie is displayed in a gold bronze frame I created.